22 Financial Mistakes You Are Making Right Now

 Sometimes perks are more important than salary when weighing job offers.
 Good health coverage, a good 401k, family leave, the ability to work from home sometimes.
 Those things matter too and may even keep more money in your pocket.
-If you take the higher salary but have to splash out a big deductible before your coverage kicks in, the 401k has high fees, and you spend two hours a day commuting, the higher number on the offer sheet can dwindle pretty quickly.
+If you take the higher salary but have to splash out a high deductible before your coverage kicks in, the 401k has high fees, and you spend two hours a day commuting, the greater number on the offer sheet can dwindle pretty quickly.

 9. You Don’t Ask For A Raise

 The raise fairy doesn’t flit around the office just handing them out you know.
 If she does, it might just be the crummy 2% raise everyone gets which doesn’t even cover inflation.
-No, you need a big raise so you’re going to have to ask for it.
+No, you need a big increase, so you’re going to have to ask for it.

 10. You Don’t Change Jobs

-Even if you ask for a raise and get a nice one, it’s likely to be nowhere near the bump you could get if you changed companies.
-And you should probably be doing it really often, every two years in fact.
+Even if you ask for a raise and get a nice one, it’s likely to be nowhere near the bump you could get if you switched companies.
+And you should probably be doing it often, every two years in fact.
 People who stay in a job longer than two years will earn an average of 50% less over the life of their careers than the job jumpers.
 If you’re happy in your job, it doesn’t hurt to see what else is out there and how much you could get.
 If nothing else, it gives you some negotiating power when you ask for a raise.